 Kelly started dominating competitions against her peers in high school, and before long she was beating members of the University of Minnesota men’s cycling team while she was still in high school.
 The cycling community took notice.
 In 2014, she attended a camp organized by the US Olympic Committee and was chosen to train for the 2016 Olympics in Rio de Janeiro.

-She trained with USA Cycling in places like Colombia and Manchester while she balanced dual degrees in Biomedical Engineering and Chinese at Minnesota.
-In Rio, she and the U.S. team won silver while we watched her race for the very first time.
+She trained with USA Cycling in places like Colombia and Manchester while she balanced dual degrees in Biomedical Engineering and Chinese at the University of Minnesota.
+In Rio, she and the U.S. team won silver while we watched her race on a track for the very first time.
 In addition to the Olympic medal, Kelly won a remarkable five USA U23 National Championships.
-At home, Kelly became a local legend, speaking at assemblies and cycling clubs in Minnesota.
+At home, Kelly became a local legend, speaking at assemblies and cycling clubs in Minnesota, and encouraging young riders.

 After finishing her undergraduate degree, Kelly tried to balance three enormous commitments.
 She still competed internationally, started racing for Rally UHC Cycling in Minnesota, and enrolled at Stanford in Fall 2018.
 Her list of commitments was piling up.